United States Holocaust Memorial Museum Exhibition on the Nazi Persecution of Homosexuals Opens at [Host Institution]

 In 1933, the year Adolf Hitler assumed power, an estimated one million homosexual men lived in Germany.
 Nazi policy asserted that homosexual men carried a “degeneracy” that threatened the “disciplined masculinity” of Germany.
 As homosexuals were believed to form self-serving groups, the emergence of a state-within-the state that could disrupt social harmony was also feared.
 Additionally, the Nazis charged that homosexuals’ failure to father children was a factor in Germany’s declining birth rate, thus robbing the nation of future sons and daughters who could fight for and work toward a greater Reich.

-Between 1933 and 1945, an estimated 100,000 men were arrested for homosexuality, and of these, approximately 50,000 were sentenced to prison for the crime.
-An estimated 5,000 to 15,000 were sent to concentration camps, where an unknown number of them perished.
+Between 1933 and 1945, an estimated 100,000 men were arrested for violating Nazi Germany’s law against homosexuality, and of these, approximately 50,000 were sentenced to prison.
+An estimated 5,000 to 15,000 men were sent to concentration camps on similar charges, where an unknown number of them perished.

 Include any host institution information and any accompanying programming/sponsorship information here.